Force over Distance: Chapter 50

 That surprised a short laugh out of Young.
 “Well,” he said, drawing out the word, “Don’t tell him I said this, corporal, but—that assessment isn’t too far off base.”

 “Telford’s here to study the ship.”
-Young chose his words carefully, knowing that whatever he said would spread like wildfire through the crew.
+Young chose his words carefully, knowing whatever he said would spread like wildfire through the crew.
 “Rush is integrated with the ship.
 If we don’t stay on top of it, that setup could turn—”

-“Fucked up,” Barnes said solemnly
+“Fucked up,” Barnes said solemnly.

 Young snorted.
-“Uh, I was gonna say ‘problematic,’ but yeah.”
+“I was gonna go with ‘problematic,’ but yeah.”

-Barnes nodded, and without skipping a beat, said, “Yes, sir; problematic.”
+Barnes nodded, and without skipping a beat, said, “Yes sir; problematic.”

 Barnes nodded.
 “You got it, sir.
 I’ll keep an eye out.”